tsung-ju/IguanaTexMac/README.md

-NOTE: This repository is going to be archived as all the changes have been merged into [the official repo](https://github.com/Jonathan-LeRoux/IguanaTex).
+NOTE: This repository is for the deprecated macOS port of IguanaTex.
-See [here](https://github.com/Jonathan-LeRoux/IguanaTex#mac-1) for installation instructions.
+Support for macOS has been merged back into [the original IguanaTex](https://github.com/Jonathan-LeRoux/IguanaTex) since version 1.60, along with some additional features such as vector graphics, resizable input window, keyboard shortcuts, and support for M1 macs.

 # IguanaTexMac